 The legal framework for heat metering and billing is set out in the Act regulating certain issues related to the provision of benefits associated with the use of flats and non-residential premises and the related Decree of the Ministry of Regional Development.

-If there is no obligation to install specified meters in a particular house, then the costs are allocated on the basis of an agreement between the service provider and all service users in the house.
+If there is no obligation to install specified meters in a particular house, then the costs are allocated on the basis of the service provider’s agreement with all service users in the house.

-If there is an obligation to install meters, a distinction is made between the basic and the consumption component of the price for heating.
+If the installation of meters is mandatory, the heating costs are divided into a basic and a consumption component.
 Under the basic component, we de facto pay for the ‘heating option’, i.e. the fact that the heating system in the house is installed and has to be maintained and managed in some way.
 We are connected to it and can use it at any time.
-Depending on the decision of the HOA or cooperative, this basic component can be 30-50% of the total price for heating in the house and is then divided according to the floor area of the apartment.
+The amount of the basic component varies between 40% and 60% of the total heating price, depending on the decision of the HOA or cooperative.
 The ratio of the size of the chargeable floor area of the flat to the total chargeable floor area of the flats and non-residential premises in the billing unit is calculated.

-For all new meters in dwellings (i.e. hot water meters, calorimeters or devices registering thermal energy as heating cost indicators on radiators or temperature sensors), from January 2022, a condition applies that they must comply with the conditions of remote reading with a possible monthly reading frequency.
+All new meters in residential buildings (i.e. hot water meters, calorimeters or devices registering thermal energy as heating cost indicators on radiators or temperature sensors) are subject to the condition that they must comply with the conditions of remote reading with a possible monthly frequency of readings from January 2022.
 So if your meters only allow annual readings and you are planning to replace them, you should bear these new requirements in mind.

 If you can drink water from the tap in your home, you will be liable for water charges and, along with that, sewerage charges.
 However, the drinking water charge is not just the price of the water you use, but also includes a fixed component that you have to pay based on the fact that you are connected to the mains water supply.
 The variable component is most often measured by a so-called sub-meter.
 If there are no water meters installed in individual flats, then payments are budgeted according to the Decree.
 This is based on the so-called guideline figures for annual water demand per inhabitant.